 Since it was founded in 2008, more than 13,500 volunteers have worked with New Zealand-based charity Sustainable Coastlines to remove over 100 tonnes of rubbish from coastlines

 Sustainable Coastlines has spearheaded the annual Love Your Coast project to encourage massive clean-up events around the country.

-The Travel Corporation’s (TTC) New Zealand office works with Sustainable Coastlines each year to help clean up coastlines along the shores surrounding Auckland, New Zealand removing tonnes of trash in the process.
+The Travel Corporation’s (TTC) New Zealand office worked with Sustainable Coastlines to help clean up coastlines along the shores surrounding Auckland, New Zealand removing tonnes of trash in the process.

 As part of its partnership, TTC makes time available to its staff wishing to participate in clean-ups.